mirayatech/TypePrint/README.md

 I started by making the UI, focusing on getting the text from the textarea to show up in the preview area right away.

-Then I worked on the Markdown features.
+Then, I worked on the Markdown features.
 I began with headings because I already had an idea for that.

 Next was bold text, which was trickier.
 I did some research online about how to make text bold.
 I saw many functionalities involving regex.
 However, I didn't use regex because I'm not very familiar with it.